 Dr. Kristi A Kneas, Associate Provost for Academic & Faculty Affairs, oversees internal faculty grant programs.
 She also oversees requests for release time and overload associated with grants.

-- Jill Moore, Assistant to the Associate Provosts for Academic & Faculty Affairs and Institutional Effectiveness & Innovation.
-She works with the associate provosts to manage and track grants and programming as well as on faculty professional development.
+- Jill Moore, Assistant to the Associate Provosts for Academic & Faculty Affairs and Institutional Effectiveness & Innovation, works with the associate provosts to manage and track grants and programming as well as on faculty professional development.
 In addition, she serves as the administrator for the Institutional Review Board (IRB).

 Closely related to the administration of sponsored projects, the office is also responsible for administering technology transfer activities for the College, including the Intellectual Property Policy and the licensing of intellectual property.
 We work closely with the executive director of the High Library to address any issues related to copyright compliance (see http://libraryguides.etown.edu/copyright).